-Lots of times, I find myself going a little crazy when my kids are home for the summer and inside with me all day.
+I often find myself going a little crazy when my kids are home for the summer and inside with me all day.
 They’re always asking for things, frequently crying, super loud when I’m trying to focus – you name it, I get it!
-Now that the weather has been nicer outside, I’ve encouraged them to play outside as much as possible.
-Let them explore the backyard, give them bikes to ride around the neighborhood, get a new basketball or soccer ball for them to play with, find other toys or outdoor activities that they can do to keep busy.
-Doing this will keep them entertained, you’ll know they’re safe and give you some quiet time inside to spend alone.
-And of course, occasionally checking on them to make sure they’re not hurting each other!
+So now that the weather has been nicer outside, I’ve encouraged them to play outside as much as possible.
+Let them explore the backyard, make a mess outside, give them bikes to ride around the neighborhood, get a new basketball or soccer ball to play with, find other toys or outdoor activities that they can do to keep busy.
+Doing this will keep them entertained.
+You’ll know they’re safe and give you some quiet time inside to spend alone.
+And, of course, occasionally checking on them to make sure they’re not hurting each other!

 5. Go on a Family Vacation

 Believe it or not, while family vacations are typically viewed as a way to make the kids happy, it’s also such a great idea for us moms to have some fun, too.
 There are so many vacation ideas out there.
 Many of which have activities for the kids to do.
 As well as the parents, separately and together.